seznam/ima/docs/docs/page-state.md

 every setState call is queued and doesn't change the state or re-render anything.
 If there is another transaction initiated before you commit you'll lost your patches.

+If you want to see what changes are in queue from the begin of transaction call `getTransactionStatePatches()` method.

 To finish the transaction you have to call `commitStateTransaction()` method.
 It will squash all the patches made during the transaction into a one and apply it to the original state.
 Therefore your application will re-render only once and you'll also receive [state events](/docs/events#stateeventsbefore_change_state) only once.